bigf00t/bgpeen/README.md

 - browse to http://localhost:3000/

 To run emulators:
-- firebase emulators:start --only functions
-- firebase emulators:start --only firestore
+- firebase emulators:start --only functions,firestore --import=./data

 To test emulated functions in postman:
 - POST to http://localhost:5001/bgpeen-1fc16/us-central1/getGames